 You may also like

-Like other members of the genus Sarracenia, the green pitcherplant traps insects using a tubular rolled leaf which collects digestive juices at the bottom.
+Like other members of the genus Sarracenia, the green pitcher plant traps insects using a tubular rolled leaf which collects digestive juices at the bottom.
 The uppermost part of the leaf is flared into a lid (the operculum), which prevents excess rain from entering the pitcher and diluting the digestive secretions within.
 The upper regions of the pitcher are covered in short, stiff, downwards-pointing hairs, which serve to guide insects alighting on the upper portions of the leaf towards the opening of the pitcher tube.
-The opening of the pitcher tube is studded with nectar-secreting glands.
+The opening of the pitcher tube is studded with nectar-secreting glands to attract prey.
 Prey entering the tube find that their footing is made extremely uncertain by the smooth, waxy secretions found on the surfaces of the upper portion of the tube.
 Insects losing their footing on this surface plummet to the bottom of the tube, where a combination of digestive fluid, wetting agents and inward-pointing hairs prevent their escape.
-Some large insects (such as wasps) have been reported to escape from the pitchers on occasion, by chewing their way out through the wall of the tube.

 The green pitcher plant has suffered a devastating decline throughout its former range.
 Development for both urban and rural uses has led to the widespread alteration of the habitat of this species.
 Pitcher plants are very popular with collectors.
 Today, around 34 naturally occurring populations persist but these are small and highly fragmented; most consist of fewer than 50 individuals.